 - Train children to enhance the intelligibility of their speech by monitoring their own voices and the voices of others

-- To practice the developmental patterns of listening, language, speech, and cognition in order to stimulate natural communication
+- Practice the developmental patterns of listening, language, speech, and cognition in order to stimulate natural communication

 - To serially assess and evaluate children’s progress and, modify the program as per need

-- To provide support services to facilitate children’s educational and social inclusion
+- Provide support services to facilitate children’s educational and social inclusion

 What are the stages of AVT?

 In this stage, the child starts to detect sounds around her.
 He/ she responds to voice of the caretaker or to loud sounds in the environment.
-Different behaviors of the child (such as a smile or eye movement) in response to sound can be observed; which are important to determine whether he/ she is able to detect sounds.
+Different behaviors of the child which are important to determine whether he/ she is able to detect sounds.
 This skill is the groundwork of the learning to listen process.

-In this stage, sounds are associated with meaning.
-The child begins to associate a sound with its related item(example, /a/ for airplane) and begins to recognize familiar phrases.
-Observing the child’s reaction is vital to see if he/ she is able to identify what is being heard.
+In this stage the child begins to associate a sound with its related item(example, /a/ for airplane) and begins to recognize familiar phrases.

 What age is appropriate to commence AVT?